 This is one post in a series of getting up and running with Home Assistant from scratch.

-Today I will be adding my 3D printer to Home Assistant via the octoprint plugin, this post will build up on core concepts that have already been covered in some of my previous posts.
+Today I will be adding my 3D printer to Home Assistant via the octoprint integration, this post will build up on core concepts that have already been covered in some of my previous posts.

 If you wish to follow along, you will need the following.